A Calabi operator for Riemannian locally symmetric spaces: Introduction

 \section{Introduction}

 On any Riemannian manifold, the {\em Killing operator\/} is the linear first order differential operator ${\mathcal{K}}:\Wedge^1\to\bigodot^2\!\Wedge^1$ given by

 where $\nabla_a$ is the metric connection and, following Penrose's {\em abstract index\/} notation~\cite{OT} as we shall do throughout this article, round brackets on the indices mean to take the symmetric part.
 With its index raised using the metric, a vector field $X^a$ in the kernel of ${\mathcal{K}}$ is precisely a {\em Killing field\/}.
-The {\em Calabi operator} is a linear second order differential operator ${\mathcal{C}}$ acting on $\bigodot^2\!\Wedge^1$.
-It is given by
+We define the {\em Calabi operator} to be a certain linear second order differential operator ${\mathcal{C}}$ acting on $\bigodot^2\!\Wedge^1$.
+Specifically, it is given by

 where $R_{ab}{}^c{}_d$ is the Riemann curvature tensor (and square brackets on the indices mean to take the skew part).
 In~\cite{C}, Calabi showed that if the Riemannian metric $g_{ab}$ is constant curvature, i.e.